Cost of Goods Sold

 Align Pricing With COGS

-Ensure resale prices cover all direct costs and other business expenses while supporting a healthy gross profit, critical to long-term profitability in product and service-based businesses.
+Ensure resale prices cover direct cost and other business expenses while supporting a healthy gross profit, critical to long-term profitability in product and service-based businesses.

 Related Blog Posts